iankorf/MCB185-2023/README.md

 + Sometimes in life you have to follow arbitrary rules
 + The reasons for using spaces are not very convincing

+There is a historic convention that source code lines shouldn't be longer than 80 characters.
+We follow the 80-column rule in this course (most of the time).

 ## Getting Started ##

-Start with the `README.md` in unit0 and work your way up.
+Start with the `README.md` in Unit 0 and work your way up.
 What if you don't get all the way to the end?
 FFS journey, not destination.

 + Unit 0: Tools of the Trade
 + Unit 1: Basic Unix